salilab/imp/doc/developer_guide.md

 - think about how other people are likely to use the code.
-For example, not all molecular hierarchies have atoms as their leaves, so make sure your code searches for arbitrary IMP::core::XYZDecorator particles rather than atoms if you only care about the geometry.
+For example, not all molecular hierarchies have atoms as their leaves, so make sure your code searches for arbitrary IMP::core::XYZ particles rather than atoms if you only care about the geometry.

 - look for easy ways of splitting the functionality into pieces.
-It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::ParticleRefiner, or a IMP::SingletonContainer or just an arbitrary IMP::Particles object.
+It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::kernel::Refiner, or a IMP::kernel::SingletonContainer or just an arbitrary IMP::kernel::ParticleIndexes object.

 You may want to read [the design example](\ref designexample) for